neuromaancer/readup.nvim/README.md

 # readup.nvim

+## Motivation

+Sometimes I want to look up a plugin's README.md without leaving my neovim.
+Yes, Yes, Yes.
+I know I can use `:h <plugin_name>` to look up the plugin's help doc.
+But I think the README.md is more intuitive and easy to understand rather than the help doc.
+The help doc is somehow tedious 😅.

 ## WIP

 This is a plugin for me to learn lua and neovim plugin development, so everything is subject to change.